-- Perfect Forward Secrecy (PFS) Select this option to enable perfect forward secrecy, so that the keys exchanged during long-term connection sessions are protected from being compromised. - Negotiate payload compression Select this option If you wish to allow compression of payload in data packets. - · Click 'Save' for your configuration to take effect.
+- Perfect Forward Secrecy (PFS) Select this option to enable perfect forward secrecy, so that the keys exchanged during long-term connection sessions are protected from being compromised. - Negotiate payload compression Select this option If you wish to allow compression of payload in data packets. - Roadwarrior virtual IP Select this option if you want to allocate a virtual IP (a.k.a 'inner IP') to the user when a connection is established. - Click 'Save' for your configuration to take effect.